hyperledger-cacti/cacti/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
 name: User Story template
-about: Create a user story for Blockchain Integration Framework
+about: Create a user story for Hyperledger Cactus
 title: ''
 labels: ''
 assignees: ''